 2.3 Importance indexes of network topology influence

-When choosing pipeline network topology from alternatives, critical pipelines in the alternative network topology should be chosen priority.
-Three considerations are taken on the identification of critical pipelines. (i) Pipelines nearby the source node of the WDS network may be trunk lines with relatively large importance. (ii) Pipelines with large number of visits by the shortest paths from source to user nodes may be critical. (iii) Pipelines have great impact on the connectivity from the source to user nodes when interrupted are of great importance.
-As for the topology importance of user nodes, endpoints (i.e. start and end nodes) of critical pipelines also hold great impact on network topology.
-Therefore, identifications of critical user nodes are similar to that of pipelines.
-Three sub-indexes named “source distance” (I31), “betweenness centrality” (I32) and “contraction centrality” (I33) of nodes are chosen to evaluate the topology importance of user nodes.
-A network model G(V,E) consists of a set V={v1,v2,…,vn } of n nodes and a set E={e1,e2,…,en } of m (directed/undirected) arcs is utilized to represent the alternative network topology of WDS.
-In node sets V, element vs denotes the source node of G, and vt denotes a user node.
+When choosing a pipeline network topology, the critical pipelines in the network should be given priority.
+Three considerations are taken in the identification of critical pipelines. (i) Pipelines near the source node of the WDS network may be trunk lines with relatively large importance. (ii) Pipelines with a large number of visits by the shortest paths from the source to the user nodes may be critical. (iii) Pipelines that have a great impact on the connectivity from the source to the user nodes when interrupted are of great importance.
+The endpoints (i.e., start and end nodes) of critical pipelines can also have a great impact on the network topology.
+Therefore, the identification of critical user nodes is similar to that of pipelines.
+Three sub-indexes named the “source distance” (I31), “betweenness centrality” (I32) and “contraction centrality” (I33) of nodes are chosen to evaluate the topological importance of user nodes.
+A network model G(V,E) consisting of a set V={v1,v2,…,vn } of n nodes and a set E={e1,e2,…,en } of m (directed/undirected) arcs is utilized to represent the alternative network topology of the WDS.
+In the node set V, element vs denotes the source node of G, and vt denotes a user node.

 (1) Source distance of user nodes (I31).
-In the network model of WDS, the source distance of user node i is defined as the shortest distance from the source node to the user node i with all arcs (pipelines) have a unit length:
+In the network model of the WDS, the source distance of user node i is defined as the shortest distance from the source node to user node i with all arcs (pipelines) having a unit length:

 (2)

-When all arcs in the network are set with unit length, the value of I31(i) equals to the arc number in the shortest path and can be calculated by the breadth first search (BFS) algorithm (West 2001).
-The I31(i) values of user nodes in the example WDS network are presented in Fig. 5.
+When all arcs in the network are set with a unit length, the value of I31(i) equals the arc number in the shortest path and can be calculated by the breadth first search (BFS) algorithm (West 2001).
+The I31(i) values of the user nodes in the example WDS network are presented in Fig. 5.